-In our opinion, except for the noncompliance referred to in the preceding paragraphs, Tate County, Mississippi, complied, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2019.
+In our opinion, Tate County, Mississippi, complied, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2020.

 The accompanying schedules (1) Purchases Not Made from the Lowest Bidder, (2) Emergency Purchases, and (3) Purchases Made Noncompetitively from a Sole Source are presented in accordance with Section 31-7-115, Miss.
 Code Ann.
 (1972).
 The information contained on these schedules has been subjected to procedures performed in connection with are aforementioned examination of the purchasing system and, in our opinion, is fairly presented when considered in relation to that examination.